 You’ve heard of the Proust Questionnaire, I’m sure.
 Made famous in the back pages of Vanity Fair Magazine, it was named not for questions, but for the answers given by Marcel Proust to a set of questions asked by his friend Antoinette Faure.

 I remember them best from a television show called “Inside the Actors Studio” where, at the end of every episode, host James Lipton would ask these questions of the famous actors he interviewed.
 His questions included: What is your favorite sound?
 What is your favorite curse word?
 If you weren’t an actor, what would you be instead?

-Barbara Walters used a variation of the Proust Questionnaire in her interview with the Obamas a couple of weeks ago - which, in turn, inspired us at Artisan.
+Barbara Walters uses a variation of the Proust Questionnaire in her interviews – which, in turn, inspired us at Artisan.